atechnology-company/soliloquy/ui/tauri-shell/README.md

 - **Launcher Grid**: Application launcher with icon-based navigation
 - **Webview Placeholder**: Mock area showing where Servo-rendered content will appear
 - **Responsive Design**: Adapts to different window sizes
-- **Dark Theme**: Consistent with the Soliloquy OS design language
+- **Dark Theme**: Consistent with the Soliloquy design language

 ### Production Vision

-In the actual Soliloquy OS, this UI will be rendered by:
+In the actual Soliloquy, this UI will be rendered by:

 - **Servo Browser Engine**: Replaces Tauri's webview
 - **WebRender + Vulkan**: Hardware-accelerated graphics via Mali-G57